vtex/faststore/docs/wip/theme-shadowing.md

 # Shadowing
-This documentation will address Shadowing in Gatsby Themes focusing on how we use it in the Store Framework Jamstack (SFJ).
-You can find general explanations and examples of the Shadowing concept in the [Gatsby documentation](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/).

-## Importance of Shadowing
+[Shadowing](https://www.gatsbyjs.com/docs/conceptual/how-shadowing-works/) is a Gatsby concept that allows high levels of rendering customization by letting users override components, objects, or any other element, including an entire file, in a theme’s `src` directory.

+>ℹ️ We strongly encourage you to check Gatsby's documentation and explore some [Shadowing](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/) examples.
+## How you'll use shadowing in the SFJ
-In [Gatsby documentation](https://www.gatsbyjs.com/docs/conceptual/plugins-themes-and-starters/) we see that _"Gatsby themes allow Gatsby site functionality to be packaged as a standalone product for others (and yourself!) to easily reuse."_, it means that when you use the theme we developed, you will be able to use pre-configured functionality, data sourcing, design and everything else we add to our theme.
+In the [Gatsby Conceptual Guides](https://www.gatsbyjs.com/docs/conceptual/plugins-themes-and-starters/), we have the following:

+*"Gatsby themes allow Gatsby site functionality to be packaged as a standalone product for others (and yourself!) to easily reuse."*

-Our theme packages already includes a site structure with a handful of pages and React components that are used to build those pages.
-You can use this structure to guide the development of specific pages and components of your site.
-In order to be able to change what we offer, you can make use of the Shadowing concept.
+In the SFJ context, this means that when using the [VTEX Store Components theme](https://github.com/vtex-sites/storecomponents.store), you will be able to use pre-configured functionalities, data sourcing, design, and other additional settings the VTEX theme includes.

+The VTEX Store Components theme packages already include a site structure, containing:

+- Home, Product, and Search pre-defined pages.
+- Pre-defined React components used as templates to build those pages.

+To customize your SFJ store and style it the way you want, we'll use Shadowing in the VTEX boilerplate theme.

+>ℹ️ *When developing specific pages and components for your store, we suggest using the Store Components theme as a guide.*

-As stated in the [Gatsby documentation](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/): _"This feature allows users to replace a file in the src directory that is included in the webpack bundle with their own implementation."_.
-Therefore, you have the ability to adapt any file to suit your needs, for example: styles, to match your visual identity, and even change the functionality of a component, to meet your business rules.
+As stated in the [Gatsby documentation](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/):

+*"This feature allows users to replace a file in the `src` directory that is included in the webpack bundle with their own implementation."*

-## Shadowing on SFJ
+That means that, with shadowing, you can adapt any file to suit your needs.

+For example, you can change styles to match your visual identity, or even a component functionality to meet your business rules.

 ### What can I shadow?
 In the [Gatsby documentation](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/#any-source-file-is-shadowable) you'll learn that you can override (_shadow_) any source file, not just React components.
 In our example-store implementation, we shadowed this typescript [file](https://github.com/vtex/faststore/blob/master/packages/gatsby-plugin-i18n/src/i18n/en.ts) from `gatsby-plugin-i18n` to add our example-store expressions, transforming it into this [file](https://github.com/vtex-sites/storecomponents.store/blob/master/src/%40vtex/gatsby-plugin-i18n/i18n/en.ts).
 You can customize any file by creating a file in the same path as the theme you are using, example: `.../i18n/en.ts`, that way the Shadowing API will know that it should use your file, instead of the theme's file.